SerjSX/Simple-Calculator-with-Python/README.md

 # Simple-Calculator-with-Python
 This is a simple calculator coded with Python.
 Includes four calculation methods: addition, subtraction, multiplication and division.
+You use their signs instead of typing the word.

 Just a personal project done during learning Python.